neogeek/neogeek.github.io/_posts/2014-06-16-introducing-facadejs.md

 Again, from day one I built Facade.js around the concept of supporting additional functionality through the use of third-party plugins.
 Because of this I wanted to create a way for users of Facade.js and plugin developers alike to be able to search through and register plugins in a centralized place.

 Shortly after the first public release of Facade.js I launched the [Facade.js plugins registry](http://plugins.facadejs.com/).
-Currently the only way to register plugins through this site is to contact me directly at [%email%](#email).
+Currently the only way to register plugins through this site is to contact me directly.